Online Publication Catalog

 Authors: Rick Durham

 Sexual propagation involves the union of the pollen (male) with the egg (female) to produce a seed.
 The seed is made up of three parts: the outer seed coat, which protects the seed; the endosperm, which is a food reserve; and the embryo, which is the young plant itself.
-When a seed is mature and put in a favorable environment, it will germinate, or begin active growth.
-In this section, seed germination and transplanting of seeds are discussed.

 Departments: Horticulture